Djibouti Country Summary

 World Bank: Control of Corruption Percentile Rank | 24 |

-Djibouti has established laws to combat corruption among public officials, but there is a lack of enforcement and no recorded prosecutions.
-Despite being a party to the UN Convention against Corruption, institutions responsible for investigating and enforcing anti-corruption measures lack the authority for meaningful reform, and internal codes of conduct to prevent bribery have not been implemented.
-While U.S. firms do not cite corruption as a major barrier to investment, there are allegations of coercive practices related to government contracts.
+Djibouti has established laws to combat corruption among public officials, but there is a lack of enforcement and prosecution, with no recorded cases of corruption being addressed.
+Despite being a signatory to the UN Convention against Corruption, the country's institutions responsible for investigating and reporting corruption lack the authority to implement meaningful reforms.
+While U.S. firms do not cite corruption as a significant barrier to investment, there are allegations of coercive practices related to government contracts, and overall, the prosecution of corruption remains rare.

 Economy